 I recently re- read a wonderful book on baseball, “The Glory of Their Times”, by Lawrence Ritter.
 The author tells the story of baseball in the, dead ball era.
 The dead ball era, were the years after the turn of the century through the years just following World War I. This a wonderfully researched book. […]

-Usually when I write on the Sports Blog it is about a game, a team, or a book I have read.
+Usually when I write on the Sports Blog it is about a game, a team I like, or a book I have read.
 This time I want to do something a little different.
 It’s about getting out and enjoying playing a sport.
-Its summer time and and you need to get outside and play.
+Its summer and and you need to get outside and play.
 Thanks to […]

 Hear the true story of how an assassination brought about the first World War.
 At 7pm in Marvin Auditorium is where the action is.

 When the people of Starksville, Mississippi opened the sports page, one morning in early March 1963 the locals were up in arms.
 Fans of the Mississippi State Bulldogs should of been anticipating reading about the teams bid to the NCAA Tournament.
 In the headlines of the sports page was news about the Bulldogs upcoming opponent, the […]

 On March 5, 2014 at 7 :00 pm in the Marvin Auditorium, you are encouraged to attend a talk given by two Topekans, Jim Freel and L.C.
 Crouch.
 Both are veterans of the United States Marine Corps, and who 69 years ago fought with courage and honor on the island of Iwo Jima.
 This is […]

 No matter what sport you enjoy either to play or watch, a big part of it includes numbers.
 Sports is all about numbers; in the words of Billy Chapell in the movie For Love of the Game, in sports they count everything.
 A touchdown is worth 6 points, it is always 90 feet from home plate […]